-The Centers for Disease Control and Prevention (CDC) recommends that all women of childbearing age — and especially those who are planning a pregnancy — consume about 400 micrograms (0.4 milligrams) of folic acid every day.
+The Centers for Disease Control and Prevention (CDC) recommends that all women of childbearing age — and especially those who are planning a pregnancy — get about 400 micrograms (0.4 milligrams) of folic acid every day.
 Adequate folic acid intake is very important before conception and at least 3 months afterward to potentially reduce the risk of having a fetus with a neural tube defect.

 So, how can you make sure you're getting enough folic acid?
-In 1998, the U.S. Food and Drug Administration mandated that folic acid be added to enriched grain products — so you can boost your intake by looking for breakfast cereals, breads, pastas, and rice containing 100% of the recommended daily folic acid allowance.
+In 1998, the U.S. Food and Drug Administration (FDA) mandated that folic acid be added to enriched grain products — so you can boost your intake by looking for breakfast cereals, breads, pastas, and rice containing 100% of the recommended daily folic acid allowance.

 But for most women, eating fortified foods isn't enough.
 To reach the recommended daily level, you'll probably need a vitamin supplement.
-During pregnancy, you require more of all of the essential nutrients than you did before you became pregnant.
+During pregnancy, you need more of all of the essential nutrients than you did before you became pregnant.